Flight-Free-UK/flight_free_uk_website/source/posts/how-to-cross-the-atlantic.html.markdown

 * it’s a unique and adventurous way to travel – there’s nothing like crossing an ocean and arriving in your destination by sea.
 As you travel further west, it gets warmer and warmer.
 Experience ocean wildlife as well as the strange world of shipping.
 * cabins are comfortable, you have meals with the crew each night, and there is time and space to do your own thing.
 Crews often enjoy having passengers aboard as it breaks the monotony of life at sea.

+\* Mike Berners Lee calculation, cited in Kate Rawles 'The Life Cycle, 8,000 miles on a bamboo bike'

 Aspects that take more resilience:

 * you have to be incredibly flexible and wait for weeks then leave at the drop of a hat